Regular Show: Mordecai and Rigby in 8-Bit Land: Development

-On April 8, 2013, Regular Show creator J. G. Quintel announced on his Twitter page that an official video game was in development based on the show.
-On May 14, 2013, Cartoon Network and D3 Publisher announced three video games based on Cartoon Network properties that would be released in the fall: Regular Show: Mordecai and Rigby in 8-Bit Land, Adventure Time: Explore the Dungeon Because I DON’T KNOW!, and Ben 10: Omniverse 2; High Voltage Software developed the Ben 10: Omniverse title, and WayForward Technologies was responsible the Adventure Time and Regular Show games.
-On June 26, 2013, Quintel tweeted the game's cover, revealing the title, the publisher, and the system.
-It was released on October 29, 2013, a launch trailer also published online the same day.
+Regular Show: Mordecai and Rigby in 8-Bit Land was first announced by series creator J. G. Quintel on April 8, 2013, when he posted on his Twitter page that an official video game was in development based on the show.
+On May 14, 2013, Cartoon Network and D3 Publisher announced three video games based on Cartoon Network properties that would be released in the fall: Regular Show: Mordecai and Rigby in 8-Bit Land, Adventure Time: Explore the Dungeon Because I DON’T KNOW!, and Ben 10: Omniverse 2; High Voltage Software developed the Ben 10: Omniverse title, and WayForward Technologies was responsible for the Adventure Time and Regular Show games.
+On June 26, 2013, Quintel tweeted the game's cover, revealing the title, as well as the game being exclusive to the Nintendo 3DS and published by D3 Publisher.

 Quintel had a passion for both video games and animation as a child.
-He stated in a 2013 Polygon interview that he had just as much of a probability of working game development as animation, and only chose the latter because he found storytelling more interesting than programming.
-The main characters' love of video games are based on Quintel's experience playing Sega Master System titles with his brother, and is a major part of the series.
-References to retro gaming are also prevalent in the show, and Quintel was very committed to keeping them as true as possible.
-For example, he directed the storyboard artists to make the TV and console look as much like the ones he grew up with as possible.
+He stated in a 2013 Polygon interview that he had just as much of a probability of working in game development as animation, and only chose the latter because he found storytelling more interesting than programming.
+The main characters' love of video games are based on Quintel's experience playing Master System titles with his brother, and is a major part of the Regular Show cartoon with many references to retro gaming present.
+Quintel was very committed to keeping them as true as possible; for example, he directed the storyboard artists to make the TV and console look as much like the ones he grew up with as possible.

 For Regular Show: Mordecai and Rigby in 8-Bit Land and Adventure Time: Explore the Dungeon Because I DON'T KNOW!, WayForward received input from the series' creator to make sure the personality and humor was reflected.
 This included the gameplay and its style; for example, in the Regular Show game, a mullet powers up the player with special attacks.
 In both projects, WayForward's role, as well as biggest challenge, was balancing the creator's ideas, such as with gameplay styles.
 This was especially the case with Regular Show, which involved the player switching between three gameplay modes, and the ultimate plan was to refine the individual styles before focusing on how they came together.

+The game was demoed at New York Comic Con in July 2013, and was officially released to North American markets on October 29, 2013.
+A launch trailer was also published online the same day.
+It would later release in Europe on November 8th and Australia on November 12th.